"JUDE MANDELL WRITES HUMOR AND HEARTBREAK . . ."

 She was also fortunate to be chosen to participate in the juried SIERRA NEVADA SCBWI MENTORSHIP PROGRAM, working with Susan Hart Lindquist and Ellen Hopkins on BUSTED, a YA verse novel-in-progress about first-time juvenile offenders.

 Jude's participated in several adult seminars with famed Hollywood film writing guru and script doctor, Robert McKee, author of STORY.
-She has also attended workshops presented by literary agent Donald Maass, who authored the best-selling WRITING THE BREAK-OUT NOVEL, among other his other writing-related books.
+She has also attended workshops presented by literary agent Donald Maass, who authored the best-selling WRITING THE BREAK-OUT NOVEL, among other writing-related books.

 As a member of SISTERS IN CRIME, Jude attended a weekend film writing seminar held on-site at the WRITERS GUILD in Los Angeles CA. The program featured presentations and panels with noted Hollywood screenwriters, script doctors, and television/cable/film producers and agents.